 Commenting on any tips for future Great Minds applicants, Jan advises, “If you have a good idea to pursue and it is connected to IBM, which has research in almost everything, you have a good chance.
 Formulate your research intentions concretely, simply and in a convincing way.
 That’s what worked for me.”

 Onder Suvak is a 32-year-old PhD student at Koç University in Turkey.
-A native of Istanbul, he holds a B.Sc. and M.Sc. in Electrical Engineering from Bosphorus University and Koç University, respectively.
+A native of Istanbul, he holds a B.Sc. and an M.Sc. in Electrical Engineering from Bosphorus University and Koç University, respectively.

-"This is a really worthwhile experience, but it’s also very competitive and challenging.
+Overall, he says Great Minds was a great fit for him.
+“This is a really worthwhile experience, but it’s also very competitive and challenging.
 I would advise anyone interested in this internship to prepare themselves well and be ready and able to work closely with some very smart people.”

 “IBM Research – Zurich is a unique place where you can meet some of the smartest people from all over the world.
-I never suspected that I would work in such a multinational team,” says Stanisław Woźniak, a PhD candidate from Poznan University of Technology.
+I never suspected that I would work in such a multinational team,” says Stanisław Woźniak, then a PhD candidate from Poznan University of Technology.
 “The atmosphere is truly great when you have a chance to meet all these experienced researchers and discuss both your assignments and personal views.
 This is a really creative environment.
 You can see whiteboards everywhere, even in the corridors, and we draw on them all the time.”

 PolandHe adds that his internship was made even more pleasurable by the availability of gourmet meals in the on-site cafeteria.
-Stanisław also mentions that Switzerland is a superb tourist destination and after work he always had a great time sightseeing.
+Stanisław also mentions that Switzerland is a superb tourist destination and, apart from work, he always had a great time sightseeing.